 Additional Tips for Back Pain Sufferers

 - Expect a “break-in” period.
-If you are transitioning from an old unsupportive mattress to a new bed, or to a new type of mattress, then your body may need some time to adjust and decompress.
+Transitioning to a new bed, or to a new type of mattress, your body may need some time to adjust.

 - Ignore one-size-fits-all claims.
 Don’t get hung up on professional recommendations, like everyone needs a firm bed.
 They usually go by average and ideal measures, so if it doesn’t feel right for you then it probably isn’t.

 - Be mindful of thickness.
-If you are heavier, or have broad shoulders or hips and sleep on your side, you may need a thicker mattress so your bed can fully contour to your shape and keep your back aligned without pressure points.
+If you are heavier or have broad shoulders or hips, you may need a thicker mattress.
+This will allow your bed to fully contour to your shape and keep your back aligned.

 - Consider an adjustable bed.
 If you experience back pain no matter which type of mattress you try, it could be that sleeping flat is the issue.
-Consider trying an adjustable bed base to see if the ability to adjust the incline of your upper body and legs helps.
+Sleeping on an adjustable foundation can help you reduce pressure on the lower back.

 - Moving your body.
 If your back is aching, getting out of bed can be painful.
 You may think the best solution is bed rest.
-Counterintuitively, bed rest and prolonged sitting can aggravate back pain.
+Bed rest and prolonged sitting can aggravate back pain.
 Surprisingly, movement can help.
-Getting up and doing some low impact exercises like walking and stretching will release endorphins, which relieve pain.
+Low impact stretching can also release endorphins and reduce pain.
 Moderate exercise can also reduce inflammation and muscle tension.